joaocsousa/DoubleSeekBar/README.md

 ![Double SeekBar Gingerbread](http://www.tinycoolthings.com/double_seekbar_gingerbread.png)

-If you do not want two SeekBars you can also have only one, with also a minimum and a maximum value.
+If you do not want two SeekBars you can also have only one with a minimum and a maximum value.

 ![Double SeekBar Single ICS](http://tinycoolthings.com/double_seekbar_single_ics.png)